Internet-Draft | Composite ML-DSA | December 2024 |

 .¶

 This specification uses the Post-Quantum signature scheme ML-DSA as specified in [FIPS.204] and [I-D.ietf-lamps-dilithium-certificates].
 For Traditional signature schemes, this document uses the RSA PKCS#1v1.5 and RSA-PSS algorithms defined in [RFC8017], the Elliptic Curve Digital Signature Algorithm ECDSA scheme defined in section 6 of [FIPS.186-5], and Ed25519 / Ed448 which are defined in [RFC8410].
-A simple "signature combiner"function which prepends a domain separator value specific to the composite algorithm is used to bind the two component signatures to the composite algorithm and achieve weak non-separablity.¶
+A simple "signature combiner"function which prepends a domain separator value specific to the composite algorithm is used to bind the two component signatures to the composite algorithm and achieve weak non-separability.¶

 In [FIPS.204] NIST defined ML-DSA to have both pure and pre-hashed signing modes, referred to as "ML-DSA" and "HashML-DSA" respectively.
 Following this, this document defines "Composite-ML-DSA" and "HashComposite-ML-DSA" which mirror the external functions defined in [FIPS.204].¶